 If the reason that you’re struggling to sleep at night is that you’ve got a lot on your mind and your thoughts are racing when your head hits the pillow, you could try listening to a guided sleep meditation.

-During guided meditation, a soothing voice will help you bring your mind to the present moment by focusing on your breathing and visualising somewhere you feel relaxed; for example, on a beach.
+During guided meditations, a soothing voice will help you bring your mind to the present moment by focusing on your breathing and visualising somewhere you feel relaxed; for example, on a beach.
+Though, guided sleep meditation may not work for everyone and you might need to experiment with different types to see which works best for you.

 8. Keep an eye on your caffeine intake

-While you don’t necessarily need to cut caffeine out altogether to get a good night’s sleep, it’s still important to be aware of how much you’re consuming, and to avoid it too close to bedtime.
+While you don’t necessarily need to cut caffeine out altogether to get a good night’s sleep, it’s important to be aware of how much you’re consuming, and to avoid it too close to bedtime.

 It might help to give yourself a cut-off point.
 For example, you could test a rule of no caffeine after 4pm to see whether this makes a difference to your sleep quality.